Beyond financials: shaping the future of economic impact reporting

 "Broad sustainability reporting, beyond enterprise value alone, is needed to achieve socio-economic and environmental cohesion," agrees Eelco van der Enden, GRI’s CEO.
 "Companies need to communicate to society and investors the effort they are making on these important topics, using comparable data."

-As a first 'economic impact' project in 2019, GRI developed a tax standard that offered a groundbreaking tool to better understand how, when, and where businesses pay their taxes.
-Now, as a next step, the Global Sustainability Standards Board (GSSB) - the independent body responsible for setting the GRI Standards - has prioritized the revision of GRI’s other economic impact related disclosures, to better reflect the socio-economic developments of the last decade and to align the standards with international authoritative instruments.
+As a first 'economic impact' project in 2019, GRI developed a Tax Standard that offered a groundbreaking tool to better understand how, when, and where businesses pay their taxes.
+Now, as a next step, the Global Sustainability Standards Board (GSSB) - the independent body responsible for setting the GRI Standards - has prioritized the revision of GRI’s other economic impact related disclosures, to better reflect the socio-economic disclosures.
+The revision aims to reflect the last decade's socio-economic developments and align with international authoritative instruments.

 The revised standards will take a more holistic approach to reporting.
 They will take into account the UN’s Sustainable Development Goals (SDGs) as well as broader economic, social, and environmental factors.

-"The revised GRI Economic Impact Topic Standards will go far beyond the definition of GDP growth as the only indicator of economic health," explained Harold Pauwels, GRI’s Director of Standards.
+"The revision of GRI Standards for economic impact will go far beyond the definition of GDP growth as the only indicator of economic health," explained Harold Pauwels, GRI’s Director of Standards.
 "Instead, they will focus on economic inequalities and unemployment, decent work conditions and policies that foster entrepreneurship.
 These are indicators of an organization’s impact and contribution to the economy and society at large."

 Applications for the Economic Impact Working Group are now open.
-The Working Group will ideally consist of experts from across business, mediating institutions, labor bodies, civil society, and investors.
-Together, they will be tasked with helping shape and oversee the revision of the standards relating to the direct and indirect economic impact of organizations.
+The Group will ideally consist of experts from across business, mediating institutions, labor bodies, civil society, and investors.
+Together, they will be tasked with helping shape and oversee the revision of the standards relating to an organization's direct and indirect economic impacts.